 Hanibal and Spice have the same owner so you can order from both menus, which is pretty cool.
 There are a number of vegan options including a vegan burger with tofu cheese, spring rolls and pad thai that can be veganized.

-We found Icy Bar through Happy Cow are were so impressed!
+We also we so impressed by Icy Bar!
 It has incredibly tasty vegan ice-cream options and is conveniently located on the main promenade.
 Everything is well marked with what is made with cow’s milk and what is made with plant milk.
 The flavours change but I had dark chocolate orange and passionfruit and it was some of the best I’ve ever had.
 (Pictured above)

 Thanks for reading my vegan guide to Vis and Hvar, I hope it was helpful!
 I’d love to hear from you, so feel free to leave me a comment.